yuanzhe-jia/idea-breaker/README.md

 # Or use Node.js
 npx live-server . --port=8000

+# Then open http://localhost:8000 in your browser
 ```

-Then open http://localhost:8000 in your browser.

 ## Project Structure